Nivalyx/osu-wiki/wiki/Tournaments/AIT/2023/en.md

 | *4th place* | 100,000 IDR |
 | *5th-8th place* | 75,000 IDR |

 As with most osu! tournaments in general, the Ascaveth Invitational Tournament 2023 was not run or marked for profit.
+100% of the proceedings went

 ## Organisation